Tepatitlán F.C.: Instability and owners change

 During 2023 and 2024, the club's board began to question the continuity of Tepatitlán F.C. due to financial problems derived from off-field situations and the constant changes in the team's roster as a result of the age limitations of the Liga de Expansión players.
-In May 2024, the Tepatitlán board received an offer to purchase the franchise from the owners of C.D.S.
-Tampico Madero and moving to Tampico, Tamaulipas, a team that was active in the Segunda División de México and sought to ensure its return to the second tier in any way, a purchase agreement was not reached, so the team was not ready to change its name or location.
+In May 2024, the Tepatitlán board received an offer to purchase the franchise from the owners of Club Jaiba Brava and moving to Tampico, Tamaulipas, a team that was active in the Segunda División de México and sought to ensure its return to the second level in any way, a purchase agreement was not reached, so the team was not ready to change its name or location.

-On July 12, 2024, Tampico Madero was promoted to Liga de Expansión by invitation, however, the Tepatitlán franchise was purchased by the owners of Racing de Veracruz, a team that plays in the Liga Premier – Serie A. With the purchase, the new owners of Tepatitlán planned to move the team to the city of Veracruz, Veracruz for the 2025–26 season.
+On July 12, 2024, Jaiba Brava was promoted to Liga de Expansión by invitation, however, the Tepatitlán franchise was purchased by the owners of Racing de Veracruz, a team that plays in the Liga Premier (Serie A).
+With the purchase, the new owners of Tepatitlán planned to move the team to Veracruz for the 2025–26 season.
 However, in February 2025, the board announced that the team would remain in Tepatitlán due to the limited chances of receiving the Liga de Expansión approval for the team's relocation to Veracruz.

 On the other hand, due to the operational instability of Tepatitlán F.C. and with the aim of ensuring the continuity of professional football in the city, a group of local businessmen bought the club Acatlán F.C. from Zapotlanejo, Jalisco, a team that plays in the Liga Premier – Serie A. The owners of Acatlán attempted to move the team to Tepatitlán, however, the management of Tepatitlán F.C. did not grant permission to do so.
 Finally, in October 2024 Acatlán was established in Arandas, Jalisco, after receiving support from the city council, so the project to create an alternative team for Tepatitlán was abandoned.

 In June 2025, Racing Sports Holding sold the team to businessman Gustavo García, owner of a motorsports company, thereby ending the existing alliance between Tepatitlán F.C. and Racing de Veracruz, in addition to ending the option of relocating the team to that city.